Paul6git/HoriseonRefactory-/README.md

  once the repository is done downloadding enter the command.
  -ls
  You should see "HoriseonRefactory" listed inside of your directory.

- Finally, open youe Vscode and open up the "horiseonRefactory" and the code is officially installed.
+ Finally, open your Vscode and open up the "horiseonRefactory" file and the code is officially installed.

  ## License
  MIT License